Checker Motors Corporation: Return to tradition

 After the war, Checker Cab began developing several new models which never made it to production; the Model A2 that was introduced in 1947 was mechanically similar to the pre-war (1939) Model A. The Model A also had switched to a new engine supplier; Checker cabs now used the Continental inline-six.
 The A2 was introduced alongside the A3, which had a different internal configuration to seat up to eight passengers.
 The A2/A3 went through minor modifications as the A4/A5 and A6/A7.

 In addition to taxicabs, Checker briefly built the chassis for the Series E transit buses; the primary customer was Detroit Street Railways.

 In 1956, Checker introduced the A8, which continued with minor styling changes as the A9/A10 and A11/A12 through the end of Checker vehicle production in 1982.
 Also that year, the company changed its name to Checker Motors Corporation.
 The A9 was the designation for the taxicab model, while the A10 was the corresponding vehicle sold to the public as a passenger car; a similar relationship exists between the A11 and A12, which were introduced in 1961.

 By the 1970s, conventional automobiles from the Big Three were replacing the purpose-built Checker Cabs; the Checker was considered "too big, too cumbersome, [and] too thirsty" as it had been built to meet obsolescent requirements.

+In 1982, with the body stamping dies wearing out, production of the Checker Cab was discontinued.